 Typically, our compensation committee meets multiple times per year and with greater frequency if necessary.
 The agenda for each meeting is usually developed by the Chair of the compensation committee, in consultation with our Chief Executive Officer.
 Our compensation committee meets regularly in executive session.
-However, from time to time, various members of management and other employees as well as outside advisors or consultants may be invited by the compensation committee to make presentations, to provide financial or other background information or advice or to otherwise participate in compensation committee meetings.
-Our Chief Executive Officer may not participate in, or be present during, any deliberations or determinations of the compensation committee regarding his compensation.
+However, from time to time, various members of management and other employees as well as outside advisors or consultants may be invited by the compensation committee to make presentations, to provide financial or other background information or advice or to otherwise participate in compensation committee regarding his compensation.
 The charter of our compensation committee grants the compensation committee full access to all of our books, records, facilities and personnel, as well as authority to obtain, at our expense, advice and assistance from internal and external legal, accounting or other advisors and consultants and other external resources that the compensation committee considers necessary or appropriate in the performance of its duties.
 In particular, the compensation committee has the sole authority to retain compensation consultants to assist in its evaluation of executive and director compensation, including the authority to approve the consultant's reasonable fees and other retention terms.

 Under its charter, our compensation committee may form, and delegate authority to, subcommittees as appropriate.
 In 2015, the compensation committee approved the formation of a CEO stock option sub-committee of the compensation committee, currently composed of Dr. Theuer, our Chief Executive Officer, to which authority has been delegated to grant, without any further action required by the compensation committee, stock options and restricted stock units, or RSUs, to employees who are not our officers.
 The purpose of this delegation of authority is to enhance the flexibility of equity award administration and to facilitate the timely grant of equity awards to non-management employees, particularly new employees, within specified limits approved by our compensation committee.
 In particular, the subcommittee may grant options or RSUs only within pre-approved guidelines.
 Typically, as part of its oversight function, our compensation committee will review on a regular basis the list of grants made by the subcommittee.
-During the year ended December 31, 2018, the subcommittee did not exercise its authority to grant equity awards to purchase shares of our common stock to non-officer employees.
+During the year ended December 31, 2019, the subcommittee did not exercise its authority to grant equity awards to purchase shares of our common stock to non-officer employees.